Swatigupta1997/SwatiGupta1997.github.io/_posts/2019-01-01-tips-to-create-github-blog.md

 ```
 <br />

-These variables can then we accessed from within the page as {{ page.variable }}.
-The layout variable is reserved and when set, will use the layout of the same name from layouts directory for that page.
+These variables can then we accessed from within the page as `{{ page.variable }}`.
+Here, the _layout_ variable is reserved and when set, will use the layout of the same name from layouts directory for that page.
 <br />

 ## Well, That's All for today, folks!
 See you next time.
+Post your doubts and I will try to clarify!

 [Prev Entry](https://swatigupta1997.github.io/blog/2019/01/01/to-new-beginnings/)